IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/README.md

 ### Parameter: `connectivityConfigurations`

 Connectivity Configurations to create for the network manager.
-Network manager must contain at least uno network group in order to define connectivity configurations.
+Network manager must contain at least one network group in order to define connectivity configurations.

 - Required: No
 - Type: array